-It had become such a part of the institution's identity that when a group of students mounted a campaign to change the name of the institution, they adapted the corporate advertising campaign as the voice of their messages.
+It had become such a part of the institution's identity that when a group of students mounted a campaign to change the name of the institution, they adopted the corporate advertising campaign as the Voice of their messages.

-When a disabled student was unable to get special ramps for her wheelchair, she wrote me that she realized she truly had become a fierce advocate for justice while mounting a campaign to correct this.
+When a disabled student was unable to get special ramps for her wheelchair, she wrote to me that she realized she indeed had become a fierce advocate for justice while mounting a campaign to correct this.
 She was successful.

-John's Jay's purpose statement taught the organization who they were.
-And the organization constantly reminded itself to be true to its purpose.
+John's Jay's purpose statement taught the organization of who they are.
+Moreover, the organization always reminded itself to be true to its purpose.

-Another great institution that was reinvigorated with a powerful purpose statement was the Urban Institute.
+Another great institution reinvigorated with a powerful purpose statement was the Urban Institute.

-Caught in a crossfire, the Urban Institute, known for its academic rigor and objective points of view, was losing influence and donors to more partisan institutions.
-David Brooks, the op ed columnist for the New York Times, put this in perspective when he wrote, "Look at most think tanks.
+Caught in a crossfire, the Urban Institute, known for its academic rigor and real points of view, was losing influence and donors to more partisan institutions.
+David Brooks, the op-ed columnist for the New York Times, put this in perspective when he wrote, "Look at most think tanks.
 They used to look like detached quasi universities; now some are more like rapid response teams for their partisan masters."
-Faced with this dilemma they developed an engaging purpose as the foundation for a program to raise its relevance and reputation for intelligent analysis of today's most urgent problems—ELEVATE THE DEBATE.
+Faced with this dilemma, they developed an engaging purpose as the foundation for a program to raise its relevance and reputation for intelligent analysis of today's most urgent problems—ELEVATE THE DEBATE.

-This purpose statement fundamentally changes how the Urban Institute translates their research to make it more accessible to the public.
-This involved developing interactive maps, long-form essays, producing videos and posting blogs that address current issues in the new cycle.
-They have moved from an academically oriented communications firm to provided consistent, compelling and resonant communications.
+This purpose statement fundamentally changes how the Urban Institute translates its research to make it more accessible to the public.
+It involved developing interactive maps, long-form essays, producing videos, and posting blogs that address current issues in the new cycle.
+They have moved from an academically oriented communications firm to provide consistent, compelling, and resonant communications.

-Their president, Sarah Rosen Wartell, commented that "the Urban Institute's new narrative is really distinctive and captures our essence.
-It reached more places than I would have expected and lives in the day-to-day management of the organization'.
+Their president, Sarah Rosen Wartell, commented that "the Urban Institute's new narrative is distinctive and captures our essence.
+It reached more places than I would have expected and lived in the day-to-day management of the organization'.

 The article goes on to describe how the company mounted a program where employees were asked to share how they were making a difference in a program called 10,000 stories difference.
-This exploded as 27,000 people produced 42,000 posters that helped these employees identify with its "collective purpose."
+Twenty-seven thousand people produced 42,000 posters that helped these employees identify with its "collective purpose."
 Follow up research showed that this "pool of positive energizers" had a positive impact.
-Employees' pride in their work increased and engagement scores reached record levels.
+Employees' pride in their work increased, and engagement scores reached record levels.

 It's no wonder it worked for KPMG, for The Urban Institute, for John Jay and for any organization that has a powerful purpose statement.

 In Aristotle's Ethics, he considers it the most vexing question that humanity confronts: What is the purpose of life?
-Friderich Nietzsche famously claimed “He who has a why to live for can bear almost any how."
-Great leaders seem to innately understand the power of purpose, John F. Kennedy reminded us that "Efforts and courage are not enough without purpose and direction."
+Friedrich Nietzsche famously claimed, "He who has a why to live for can bear almost any how."
+Great leaders seem to understand the power of purpose innately, and John F. Kennedy reminded us that "Efforts and courage are not enough without purpose and direction."